-Canary by Pagos generates events when it detects a change in your data.
-Events are the output of both your own triggers and those Pagos built into Canary.
-Once the conditions in the triggers are met, Canary creates an event and alerts you according to your notification settings.
+Canary by Pagos generates events when it detects a change in your data outside of the thresholds customized in your triggers.
+Once the conditions in a trigger are met, Canary creates an event and notifies you according to your alert settings.

 Here are some example events to make the concepts more concrete:

-You can access a list of all your events by clicking View All above your Recent Events table or Events in the navigation bar.
-The Events List provides you with an inbox-style way of browsing all the events that Canary has detected, and lets you drill down into the specific details of an individual event.
-This can be particularly important if you need to know context around what data segment the event happened in, on what metric, and at which threshold value.
+You can access a list of all your events by clicking Events in the main navigation.
+The Events page provides you with an inbox-style way of browsing all the events that Canary has detected and lets you drill down into the specific details of an individual event.
+This can be particularly important if you need to know the context around what data segment the event happened in, on what metric, and at which threshold value.

 You can narrow down the list of events displayed using the following filter options at the top of the Event List: